galio-org/galio/README.md

 1. Make sure that you are using the latest version of Galio.
 Check for your fork's master branch status and see if it's up to date with the upstream/master (our repository)
 2. Provide us with reproducible steps for the issue.
 3. Some issues may be platform specific, so specifying what platform and if it's a simulator or a hardware device will help a lot.
+4. **For v0.9.0 issues**: Please specify your React, React Native, and Expo versions.

 ## Contributors
 This project exists thanks to all the people who contribute. [[Contribute](CONTRIBUTING.md)].
 <a href="https://github.com/galio-org/galio/contributors"><img src="https://opencollective.com/galio/contributors.svg?width=890&button=false" /></a>

 ## Backers

 Thank you to all our backers! 🙏 [[Become a backer](https://opencollective.com/galio#backer)]

 <a href="https://opencollective.com/galio#backers" target="_blank"><img src="https://opencollective.com/galio/backers.svg?width=890"></a>

 ## Sponsors